 Beyond education, recreation and research, nature conservation and species protection are among the major missions of a scientifically managed zoo.
-This explains why Schönbrunn Zoo is participating in conservation projects in the wild.
+In consequence, Schönbrunn Zoo is involved in conservation projects in the wild.
 The zoo provides funding, participates in captive-breeding programs, conducts public relations work, contributes expertise and actively supports research efforts.
-This has meant a long-term commitment to numerous projects.
+Numerous projects are supported long-term.
 Several projects are being conducted in faraway countries, others are anchored in Austria.

 Giant panda species protection project